 Keep your pup part of the family

-Don’t be the person who locks the puppy in another room, the basement or even outside.
-He will develop behaviour problems as a result.
-Your puppy is part of the family and should be treated as such, so a crate in a well trafficked area of your home will do just that.
+Don’t be the person who locks the dog in another room, the basement or even outside.
+What’s the point of having a dog if that’s the way it’s going to be?
+He is part of the family and should be treated as such, so a crate in a well trafficked area of your home will do just that.

 Did you crate train your dog?
 How old was he or she?
 Did you do it for house training?
 Travelling?
 If you haven’t crate trained is it because you think it’s cruel or never considered it was necessary.
 I would love to hear your thoughts, so you’re welcome to share them in the comment section below.